NNTmux/newznab-tmux/README.md

   Note: After installing you can change the yEnc setting in tmux edit accordingly.

-  #Threaded Scripts
+# Threaded Scripts:

   Tmux comes with php threaded scripts, python scripts are still there, but are not used, and will be removed in future

-  #Table per group
+# Table per group:

   Tmux can now be used with TPG ported from nZEDb, you need to run lib/testing/DB/convert_to_tpg.php to convert binaries, parts and partrepair tables, after this you will be able to use threaded releases.php

-  #Alternate NNTP provider
+# Alternate NNTP provider:

   Newznab-tmux has added support for dual NNTP providers, you need to edit the provided config.php in lib/copy_this/config_edit_before_copy folder

-  #Sphinx support
+# Sphinx support:

   Newznab-tmux now comes with its own Sphinx support, ported from nZEDb.
 Installation readme is in misc/sphinxsearch folder, and in copy_this/misc/sphinxsearch folder